List of DC Multiverse worlds

-The DC Multiverse is a fictional continuity construct used in DC Comics publications.
-The Multiverse has undergone numerous changes and has included various universes, listed below between the original Multiverse and its successors.
+The DC Multiverse is a fictional continuity construct used in numerous DC Comics publications.
+The Multiverse has undergone numerous changes since its introduction and has included various universes, listed below between the original Multiverse and its successors.

 The original Multiverse

 Catalogued

 Originally, there was no consistency regarding "numbered" Earths—they would be either spelled out as words or use numbers, even within the same story.
 For example, "Crisis on Earth-Three!"
 (Justice League of America #29 (August 1964)) uses "Earth-3" and "Earth-Three" interchangeably.
 However, a tradition of spelling out the numbers emerged in "The Most Dangerous Earth" (Justice League of America #30 (September 1964)).
 This convention was disregarded in Crisis on Infinite Earths, and it became common practice to refer to the various Earths with numerals instead.
 Infinite Crisis used both, but Crisis on Infinite Earths: Absolute Edition and everything after 52 have referred to the alternate universes with numerals.

 Because 52 introduced another set of Earths, The Flash: Flashpoint changed the nature of many of those Earths.
-The New 52 and Convergence restored the Pre-Crisis Multiverse; all Pre-Crisis Earths below 52 are spelled out (i.e., Earth-Three), realities from the 52 Multiverse use a hyphen (Earth-3), and realities from the New 52 Multiverse use a space (i.e., Earth 3).
-This helps, as The New 52 introduced a Dark Multiverse that uses negative numbers (i.e., Earth -3).
+The New 52 and Convergence restored the Pre-Crisis Multiverse; all Pre-Crisis Earths below 52 are spelled out (i.e., Earth-Three), realities from the 52 Multiverse and the New 52 Multiverse use a hyphen (Earth-3), and they later use a space (i.e., Earth 3) after the Dark Multiverse was introduced, which uses negative numbers (i.e., Earth -3).

 Also, Earths that were "revealed as a distinct parallel Earth in The Kingdom #2", i.e., part of Hypertime, are marked with an asterisk.
 Variations of some of these worlds appeared in the 52 and New 52 Multiverses, which are also Hypertime realities.

 Note that Wonder Woman met a duplicate version of herself coming from an unnamed twin Earth in "Wonder Woman's Invisible Twin", (Wonder Woman #59 (May–June 1953)).
 It was the first appearance of an alternate Earth in DC Comics.